- by Daniel

 Here's The Rub - Get A Regular Massage For Back Pain Relief

-Find out why getting a massage is more than just a pleasant and relaxing experience for people with chronic low back pain.
+Getting a massage can be more than just a pleasant and relaxing experience for people with persistent lower back pain.

-However for people with chronic lower back pain massage can be more than just a pleasant experience.
+And for people with persistent back pain, getting a massage can be more than just a pleasant experience.

 So what can you expect to gain by going for a massage?

 Scientific studies have shown that alongside the release of muscle tension, a good massage can also help you in many other ways.